 - Time in both 12 hour (hh:mm) and 24 hour (HH:mm) formats

 You can also click into a date or date/time field and select your date and time using the calendar.
-Select a month and then a day.
+Select a month and day.
 If you need to change the year, click the year in the calendar’s header and select a different year.

 Once you click into the Date field, you can select your date in the calendar.
 Click the Month and Year to move backward and select those date components as needed.
 You can click Today to enter the current date with a single click.